Pastor Karen Muntzing

 Pastor Cheryl Arnold

 I was licensed as a local pastor at Christ UMC in 2014.
-I am receiving my theological training through the required Course of Study program—a 20 course curriculum taken at United Methodist seminaries.
-Currently, I have 19 classes down and 1 to go!
+I received my theological training through the required Course of Study program—a 20 course curriculum taken at United Methodist seminaries.

 I grew up a life-long Methodist near Wadsworth, Ohio.
 I majored in Psychology at Westminster College (New Wilmington, Pennsylvania) and spent the best two summers of my life with A Christian Ministry in the National Parks (Rocky Mountain in Colorado and Acadia in Maine).